Skills

 - Use

-visual-engineeringfor UI work, even if the edit looks small. - Load every skill whose domain overlaps the task.
+visual-engineeringfor any UI work, even if the edit looks small. - Load every skill whose domain overlaps the task.

 - Keep skill prompts concrete: context, goal, downstream use, request.